 The Articles of Association provides that the number of Directors shall not be less than three (3) nor more than twelve (12).
 The Board has power under the Articles of Association to appoint a Director to fill a casual vacancy or as an additional Director.

-- Where the Chairman is not an Independent Director, the Board should comprise a majority of Independent Directors to ensure balance of power and authority on the Board; and
+- Where the Chairman is not an Independent Director, the Board should comprise a majority of Independent Directors to ensure balance of power and authority on the Board.

-- Pursuant to the Malaysian Code of Corporate Governance 2012, the tenure of an independent Director should not exceed a cumulative term of nine years.
-Upon completion of the nine years, an independent Director may continue to serve on the Board subject to the Director’s re-designation as a non-independent Director.
-The Board may, subject to the assessment of the Nomination & Remuneration Committee on an annual basis, recommend for an independent Director who has served a cumulative term of nine years to remain as an independent Director subject to shareholders’ approval.
+- In line with the MCCG 2017, the tenure of an independent Director should not exceed a cumulative term of nine (9) years.
+Upon completion of the nine (9) years, an independent Director may continue to serve on the Board subject to the Director’s re-designation as a non-independent Director.
+The Board may, subject to the assessment of the Nomination & Remuneration Committee on an annual basis, recommend for an independent Director who has served a cumulative term of nine (9) years to remain as an independent Director subject to shareholders’ approval.
+If the Board continues to retain the Independent Director after the twelfth (12) years, the Board shall seek annual shareholders’ approval through a two-tier voting process.

 6.3 Appointments and Re-elections